qiy-chen/MagicPrices/README.md

 # MagicPrices

-WORK ONLY FOR SAFARI BROWSERS FOR NOW
+WORKS ONLY FOR SAFARI BROWSERS FOR NOW

 Magic Prices Fetcher for Face To Face Games.